- Bounce rate is the rate at which users land on then leave your web page without any further interaction.

 Your ideal bounce rate will likely fluctuate significantly by entrance page as well as traffic source.
 For example, new visitors that originate from organic search may not be as familiar with your brand as customers from your other digital marketing channels like adwords and email.

 Since new visitors may not know what you have to offer, you’re going to have to work a little harder to keep this audience on the site.
 The best way to do this?
-Make sure each landing page satisfies the search intent.
+Make sure each lead generation landing page satisfies the search intent.

 In other words, stay relevant.
 As you do keyword research and map them to each page, consider: is your page the perfect fit for each keyword?
 Don’t fall into the trap of optimizing pages for high-opportunity terms when the content really targets a long-tail keyword.